PatrickMagAnime/vaultschule/Klassen 1-Matura/3.Klasse/Englisch/Learn to write in English/Fifth Writing.md

 #### First try
 The only way to make something eco-friendly

-By: Stefanius Pomparius
+By: Stefanius
 Time: 69:69

 Hey guys!
 Welcome to my in-house blog-post.
-My name is Stefanius Pomparius and I came up with a few ideas how we could make the company more eco-friendly.
+My name is Stefanius and I came up with a few ideas how we could make the company more eco-friendly.
 As an intern of MKE that has a lot of experience, I just want the best for the firm.

 Firstly to mention, is that sustainability is the most important thing at a workplace.
 Everyone would be delightful, if his workplace is clean and his firm green.
 Especially at companies that are specialised on International Technology.